How do you create (E-commerce) events in Google Tag Manager?

 Step 2: Choose type of trigger

-Click the pencil at 'Trigger Configurations' and choose 'Custom event' as the trigger type (under other).
+Click the pencil under 'Trigger Configurations' and choose 'Custom Event' as the trigger type (under other).

 Step 3: Add event

-Under 'Name of event', enter the name of the event you want to measure (exactly as named in the datalayer, use debug mode to find out).
-Then select "Some Custom Events.
-Enter here: Events - Equals - [name of trigger].
-Click "Save.
+Under 'Name of event' enter the name of the event you want to measure (exactly as named in the datalayer, use debug mode to find out).
+Then select 'Some custom events'.
+Enter here: Event - Equals -

 You have now created an e-commerce event on Google Tag Manager, good job!